 Nutritive Sweetener: Nutritive sweeteners provide the body with calories, while nonnutritive sweeteners are very low in calories or contain no calories at all.

 Sugar Alcohol / Polyols: These are like hybrids of sugar molecules and alcohol molecules which have a chemical structure similar to sugar and therefore have a sweet taste.
-Some are found natural in fruit and vegetables but most are produced industrially.
+Some are found naturally in fruit and vegetables, but most are produced industrially.

 Aspartame: An artificial sweetener.
 The ingredients of aspartame are aspartic acid and phenylalanine.
 Both are naturally occurring amino acids.
 Aspartic acid is produced by your body, and phenylalanine is an essential amino acid that you get from food.

 Saccharin: One of the oldest artificial sweeteners on the market.
 It is made in a laboratory through the oxidation of the chemicals o-toluenesulfonamide or phthalic anhydride.

 Subscribe to receive our latest posts in your inbox once a month!